CSC207-2022F-UofT/course-project-kronos/README.md

 - We did not test UIs because we though the way to ensure its correctness is to check if it runs correctly and fulfils its function.
 - We partially tested controllers and presenters.

+## Future Plans

+- Provide more functionalities
+- Improve test coverage
+- Improve and add more accessibility features